-According to the Law, Heritage Impact assessment and Environmental Impact Assessment are compulsory in World Heritage Sites. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+There is a national capacity building strategy in relation to World Heritage conservation, protection, presentation and management that is effectively implemented

-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management
+10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
+There is effective capacity at the institutional level to conduct research specifically for World Heritage issues.

-- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?